DeepBrain-AI/docs/docs/aihuman/windows-sdk/aiplayer/basic-features.md

 In general, speech can be performed using pure text, but speech can also be performed using [AIClipSet](../../../aihuman/windows-sdk/apis/aiclipset).
 Also, speech can be performed along with a specific gesture.
 For example, you could instruct the AI to say hello by waving his hand.
 This is called gesture speech.
 Details are explained in [Gesture speech related parts](../../../aihuman/windows-sdk/aiplayer/advanced-features#gestures).

 If the text to speak is too long, it may not be possible to synthesize the resources required for the utterance.
 There are some models that can synthesize long sentences.
-Although it varies from ai to ai, it is generally recommended that sentences be cut to an appropriate length in Korean, usually within 30 to 40 characters, and at a similar level in English.
+Although it varies from AI to AI, it is generally recommended that sentences be cut to an appropriate length in Korean, usually within 30 to 40 characters, and at a similar level in English.
 In addition, if special characters, lists of incomplete characters, numbers, formulas, symbols, characters or abbreviations in other languages are included, they may or may not be uttered differently than expected.

 <img src="/img/aihuman/windows/speak_1.4.x.png" />